frontenddogma/web-development-glossary/manuscript/d.md

 : One of two ways to access object properties in JavaScript (`objectName.propertyName`), the other being bracket notation.

 Dot-agnostic
-: An configuration aspect for email that allows dots (“.”) anywhere within the local-part of the email address, to still refer to the same address.
+: A configuration aspect for email that allows dots (“.”) anywhere within the local-part of the email address, to still refer to the same address.
 That is, when dot-agnostic, jane.doe@example.com, janedoe@example.com, and j.a.n.e.d.o.e@example.com would all be the same address and reach the same recipient.

 Double
 : A double-precision, 64-bit floating-point data type.